 Steranko has painted a multitude of movie posters, record albums, and book covers; and in 1975, created RED TIDE, the First Modern Graphic Novel.
 As the editor-publisher of the international newsstand entertainment magazine PREVUE, he conducted hundreds of superstar interviews and penned more than three million words.
 He numbers among his friends and associates writers Mickey Spillane, Arthur C. Clarke, and Ray Bradbury, and directors Federico Fellini, John Huston, and Orson Welles.

 As a filmmaker, he collaborated with Steven Spielberg, George Lucas—for whom he created the look of Indiana Jones—and Francis Ford Coppola on some of their most popular films.
 His recent covers on ACTION 1000 and DETECTIVE 1000 set sales records.
 Recent polls cite Steranko as the 5th Most Influential Creator in the history of the narrative art form.
-He set what might be a world’s record for visualizing more classic fictional heroic characters—including Luke Skywalker, The Spider, Sherlock Holmes, the Fantastic Four, Mike Hammer, the Green Hornet, James Bond, Batman, Han Solo, the Phantom, Sam Spade, Captain Kirk, Mr. Spock, Conan, Doc Savage, Buck Rogers, and The Shadow (for which he painted 30 book covers)—than any other artist.
-All, and more, will be represented in the 2020 Summer Exhibit.
+He set what might be a world's record for visualizing more classic fictional heroic characters—including Luke Skywalker, The Spider, Sherlock Holmes, the Fantastic Four, Mike Hammer, the Green Hornet, James Bond, Batman, Han Solo, the Phantom, Sam Spade, Captain Kirk, Mr. Spock, Conan, Doc Savage, Buck Rogers, and The Shadow (for which he painted 30 book covers)—than any other artist.
+All, and more, will be represented in the 2022 Spring Exhibit.

 This is the work of STERANKO his fans never knew existed!

 Admission to the museum and exhibition is free.